-Whenever you plan to plant spinach in your garden, consider these tips for enhancing your spinach crop throughout the gardening season.
+Whenever you plant spinach in your garden, consider these tips for enhancing your crop throughout the gardening season.

 When choosing a spinach variety, pick according to your priorities, whether that’s ease of cleaning, disease resistance, or timing of harvests.
 A number of varieties will have “winter” in their name to indicate especially good cold tolerance.
 If you’re planting in spring or live in a warm climate, choose bolt-resistant varieties.
 While most cold-season spinach won’t be plagued by pests or disease, some regions have problems with downy mildew and several varieties have been bred for resistance.